What to Do When You’re in an Accident with an Uninsured Driver

 If his or her insurance company has denied the claim for damages, then the driver is considered uninsured.
-In the case of a hit and run driver, the uninsured motorist coverage pays benefits on claims for bodily injury, including pain and suffering, medical bills and lost wages.
+In the case of a hit and run driver, the uninsured motorist coverage pays benefits on claims for bodily injury, including pain and suffering, medical bills, and lost wages.

 Underinsured Motorist Coverage

-If a person is insured for only the minimum level of coverage mandated by the state, they may not have enough protection in place to pay the full amount owing if your injuries require a stay in the hospital, surgery or rehabilitation services.
+If a person is insured for only the minimum level of coverage mandated by the state, they may not have enough protection in place to pay the full amount owing if your injuries require a stay in the hospital, surgery, or rehabilitation services.

-The time to consider what would happen if you were involved in an accident where the other driver has no insurance is before it occurs.
+The time to consider what would happen if you were involved in an accident where another driver has no insurance is before it occurs.
 Insurance coverage can’t protect you after the fact.

 Uninsured motorist and underinsured motorist coverages are almost always bundled together as uninsured/underinsured motorist (UM/UIM).